Tulip-Dev/tulip/doc/developer/plugin_development.rst

 -----------------------------------------

 Code example::

-  #include <tulip/ExportModule.h>
+  #include <tulip/TulipPluginHeaders.h>
   #include <string>
   #include <iostream>

   using namespace std;
   using namespace tlp;

   /** Export module documentation */
   // MyExportModule is just an example

-  class MyExportModule:public ExportModule {
+  class MyExportModule : public ExportModule {
   public:

   // This line is used to pass information about the current plug-in.
   PLUGININFORMATION("Name of the Current Export Algorithm",
                     "Name of the Author",
                     "13/13/13",
                     "A few words describing what kind of export the plug-in realizes", "Plug-in version",
                     "Name of the Sub-menu under which the plug-in should be classified")

     // The constructor below has to be defined,
     // it is the right place to declare the parameters